apache/airavata/docs/tutorial/gateways_tutorial.md

 Objective: learn the basics of the Apache Airavata Django Portal and how to make both simple and complex customizations to the user interface.

+## Prerequisites

-Prerequisites: tutorial attendees should have:
+Tutorial attendees should have:

 -   a laptop on which to write Python code
 -   Git client